jasonjac2/OneMoreWiki/Reference-Commands.md

 ## Link References To This Page
 Creates bi-directional reference links between the current page and pages that reference this page by its title.
 All instances of the page title on referring pages are converted to hyperlinks back to this page and a _Linked References_ sections is appended to this page with links back to all referring pages.
 If the current page title has a date prefix of the form yyyy-mm-dd then that is ignored and the remainder of the title is used to search for back references.

-## Map Linked Pages
-Generates a report showing all pages that contain links to other pages.
-This can be scope to the current section, current notebook, or all notebooks.
-The report is produced as a new page in the current section.

-By default, links are scanned within the chosen scope, e.g. just the current section.
-If you want to include links beyond the current scope, check the _Include cross-notebook references_ checkbox.
-Depending on the number of pages and notebooks, this can be time consuming.

 ## Refresh Footnotes
 Refreshes all footnote references on the page so their numbers are sequential on the page.
 This is useful when moving content up or down the page.

+## Refresh Page References
+Updates all pages in scope that reference the current page, refreshing the displayed title of the current page with any changes made after the initial hyperlinks were set.

 ## Remove Footnote (Ctrl + Shift + F)
 And if you no longer want a footnote, place the cursor over the label or over the footnote